Zhaixing Villa

 The Zhaixing Villa (摘星山莊 (摘星山庄, Zhāixīng Shānzhuāng)) is a former house in Tanzi District, Taichung, Taiwan.

 Name

 The name Zhaixing means plucking stars.

 History

 The building was constructed by Qing Dynasty General Lin Chi-chung which was started in 1871 and completed in 1879.
 In 1997, the former house was declared a historical building and was taken over by Taichung County Government.

 Architecture

 The building is a traditional courtyard house which is surrounded by garden, quadrangles and has a pond in front.
 It features a coffee shop and souvenir shop.

 Transportation

-The building is accessible within walking distance northwest of Tanzi Station of Taiwan Railways.
+The building is accessible within walking distance northwest of Tanzi Station of Taiwan Railway.
 Alternatively, it is also accessible via Bus from Zhaixing Villa Bus stop.